-Moreover, the approach in the assessment of micropollutants can also be switched from a compounds-oriented to an effects-oriented one, in order to take into account i) unknown/undetected compounds, as metabolites and parent compounds ii) and the mixture effects of substances, either synergistic or antagonistic.
-Therefore, comprehensive bio-analytical tools can directly measure the specific biological activity of groups of chemicals.
-This is just the case of EE2: indeed, when assessing its ecotoxicological effects, the main threat is represented by the induced estrogenic activity, i.e. a specific mode of toxic action directly related to all the molecules (then called EDCs: endocrine disrupting compounds) that can mimic, block or interfere with hormonal activities in living organism.
-In regard to ERA for the receiving water bodies, the main adverse impact related to this kind of biological activity is represented by impaired reproductive performance in wildlife, and especially in fish: levels of 0.1-0.4 ng/l were derived by Jarosova et al. (2014) for safe concentrations of estrogenic equivalents (EEQs) for municipal WWTP effluents.
-The concept of estrogenic equivalents is used to group all the chemicals able to induce this specific mode of toxic action, and is measured via estrogenic activity assays (Leusch et al., 2010).
-They are based on the interaction between compounds and estrogenic receptors and can be performed either with cells (E-SCREEN, ER-CALUX, MELN and KBluc assays) and yeast (YES assay).
+Another approach to the assessment of micropollutants would be to switch from a compounds-oriented to an effects-oriented one, in order to take into account (i) unknown/undetected compounds, like metabolites and parent compounds, and (ii) the mixture effects of substances, either synergistic or antagonistic.
+Therefore, comprehensive bioanalytical tools can directly measure the specific biological activity of groups of chemicals.
+This is just the case for EE2: indeed, when assessing its ecotoxicological effects, the main threat is represented by the induced estrogenic activity, i.e., a specific mode of toxic action directly related to all those molecules (then called endocrine-disrupting compounds, EDCs) that can mimic, block, or interfere with hormonal activities in living organisms.
+In regard to ERA for the receiving water bodies, the main adverse impact related to this kind of biological activity is represented by impaired reproductive performance in wildlife and especially in fish: levels of 0.1-0.4 ng L-1 were postulated by Jarošová et al. (2014) for safe concentrations of estrogenic equivalents (EEQs) for municipal WWTP effluents.
+The concept of estrogenic equivalents is used to group all the chemicals able to induce this specific mode of toxic action, and is measured via estrogenic activity assays (Leusch et al. 2010).
+They are based on the interaction between compounds and estrogenic receptors and can be performed with cells (E-SCREEN, ER-CALUX, MELN, and KBluc assays) and yeast (YES assay) (Leusch et al. 2010).

-9. Modelling of diclofenac and hormones
+Modeling of diclofenac and hormones

-In wastewater treatment plants, mathematical models are routinely used for plant design, optimisation and control.
-In general, the most commonly used models are derived from the activated sludge models (ASMs) that were developed to predict the degradation of organic carbon, nitrogen and phosphorus (Henze et al., 2000).
-In recent years, ASM models have been extended to include the degradation of micropollutants, including pharmaceutical compounds such as diclofenac and estrogens such as E2 and EE2 (Lust et al., 2012; Plósz et al., 2012).
-These models have been developed to primarily include removal mechanisms associated with biotransformation and adsorption, since removal via volatilisation/stripping has been found to be comparatively negligible for these compounds.
+In wastewater treatment plants, mathematical models are routinely used for plant design, optimization, and control.
+In general, the most commonly used models are derived from the activated sludge models (ASMs) that were developed to predict the degradation of organic carbon, nitrogen, and phosphorus (Henze et al. 2000).
+In recent years, ASMs have been extended to include the degradation of micropollutants, including pharmaceutical compounds such as diclofenac and estrogens such as E2 and EE2 (Lust et al. 2012; Plosz et al. 2012).
+These models have been developed to primarily include removal mechanisms associated with biotransformation and adsorption, since removal via volatilization/stripping has been found to be comparatively negligible for these compounds.